iLVL-Key/FFXI/gearswap/readme.md

 <summary>SCH</summary>

+Version 1.3.1
+-Fixed an issue where going into a cutscene would trigger the choose_set function and giving in-game "unable to equip" errors.

 Version 1.3
 - Added `FullMpPercent` Advanced Option.
 Above this percent is considered full mp.
 - Added `MoveCastDelay` Advanced Option.
 Allows you to adjust the delay in seconds to wait AFTER coming to a stop before casting the pending spell to help prevent interruption.